 The University of Illinois at Urbana-Champaign women’s volleyball team is an NCAA Division I team and one of the strongest competitors in the Big Ten Conference.
 Since the team’s establishment in 1974, the Fighting Illini has celebrated 31 winning seasons.
 The women have been conference champions four times (most recently in 1992) and have made 25 NCAA Tournament appearances, including in 2013, 2014, 2015, and 2017.
 Also worth mentioning is the fact that the women’s volleyball team consistently ranks in the top ten in the country for average home attendance.

 The University of Louisville is well known for its sports, and historically, women’s volleyball has been one of the school’s most successful programs.
 At the time of writing, the team’s all-time record is 900-446, for a win percentage of approximately 66%.
 The Cardinals have also made 17 NCAA Tournament appearances, most recently in 2015, and have garnered an incredible 18 conference titles.

 Ann Arbor, Michigan

-The NCAA Division I Wolverines of University of Michigan have made 19 NCAA Tournament appearances since 1981.
-Of those 19 appearances, the team has made it to the regional final twice, and as far as the semifinal match once, in 2013.
-The university, which tends to be considered a powerhouse when it comes to sports, has produced a number of notable players, including:
+The NCAA Division I Wolverines of the University of Michigan have made 19 NCAA Tournament appearances since 1981.
+Of those 19 appearances, the team has made it to the regional final twice.
+They got as far as the semifinal match once, in 2013.
+The university, which tends to be considered a powerhouse when it comes to sports, has produced many notable players, including: